fleetdm/fleet/docs/Contributing/API-for-contributors.md

 > This feature is currently in development and is not ready for use.

-The MDM endpoints exist to support the related command-line interface sub-commands of `fleetctl`, such as `fleetctl generate mdm-apple` and `fleetctl get mdm-apple`, as well as the Web UI.
+The MDM endpoints exist to support the related command-line interface sub-commands of `fleetctl`, such as `fleetctl generate mdm-apple` and `fleetctl get mdm-apple`, as well as the Fleet UI.

 - [Get Apple MDM](#get-apple-mdm)
 - [Get Apple BM](#get-apple-bm)